amnolan/volume_sphere_scheme/README.md

 Scheme program I wrote for a class.
 Calculates the volume of a sphere.

 Scheme is a functional language with some imperative functionalities.
 The original intent of scheme was to implement a "Von Neumann" language, named for John von Neumann.
-Scheme is a later evolution of the programming language lisp.
+Scheme is a later evolution of the programming language Lisp.

 This is a language which is very unlike most modern programming languages.
 Most things are accomplished through passing and chopping lists.
-Recursion is the most common way of accomplishing repeating tasks.
+Recursion is the most common way of accomplishing repeated tasks.
-In a very similar way to how you learn about lambdas or functions in high school and college algebra.
+It has a mathematical flavor to it, and works similar to function composition in traditional mathematics.

 For instance: